food-waste/digital-fridge/README.md

 # project6
 In this project, we will complete the
 * login page
-* creat a accoubt page
+* create an accoubt page
 * home page